httpwg/http-extensions/draft-ietf-httpbis-h3-websockets.md

 HTTP/3 settings be registered separately for HTTP/3.
 The SETTINGS_ENABLE_CONNECT_PROTOCOL value is 0x08 (decimal 8), as in HTTP/2.

+If a server receives an Extended CONNECT request with a ":protocol" value that is unknown or is not supported, the server SHOULD respond to the request with a 501 status code, see {{Section 6.6.2 of RFC7231}}.

 # Security Considerations

 This document introduces no new security considerations beyond those